About Flyaway Productions

 “a wonder of equilibrium” – The New York Times

-Kreiter/Flyaway is a recipient of four Isadora Duncan Dance Awards, as well as awards from the Center for Cultural Innovation, New Music USA, the Artist Investigator Project of the California Shakespeare Company, CHIME, the NEA, CA Arts Council, Creative Work Fund, Meet the Composer, MAP, the Wattis, Rainin and Gerbode Foundations, the SF Arts Commission, and the SF Bay Guardian GOLDIE.
-Her articles have been published in Aerial Dance, Contact Quarterly, In Dance, STREET ART San Francisco, and Site Dance — the first book written on contemporary site specific performance.
-In the 2015 book, “Moving Sites: Investigating Site-Specific Dance Performances”, Jo Kreiter’s work is highlighted in the chapter, “Civic Interventions: Accessing Community” using her work as an example of “the politically-driven work of the experienced and prolific site dance artists”.
+Additionally, Kreiter/Flyaway is a recipient of five Isadora Duncan Dance Awards (2010 to 2017); awards from the National Endowment for the Arts (2010-2017); the Rainin Foundation (2012-2019); the CA Arts Council (1996-2017); the SF Arts Commission(1997-2017): the SF Neighborhood Arts Collaborative ( 2015 and 2017); SF Grants for the Arts ( 1998-2018); the Wattis Foundation (2009 and 2015); New Music USA (2015); the Artist Investigator Project of the California Shakespeare Company(2015); CHIME ( 2009 & 2013); the Center for Cultural Innovation (2013); the Gerbode Foundation(2002 and 2012); Creative Work Fund(2006); the MAP Fund(2003); and the SF Bay Guardian GOLDIE Award (2000).
+Her articles have been published in Aerial Dance, Contact Quarterly, In Dance, STREET ART San Francisco, Site Dance — the first book written on contemporary site specific performance.
+In the 2015 book, “Moving Sites: Investigating Site-Specific Dance Performances” by Victoria Hunter, Rutledge press, Jo Kreiter’s work is highlighted in the chapter, “Civic Interventions: Accessing Community” using her work as an example of “the politically-driven work of the experienced and prolific site dance artists”.
 Kreiter is one of a few women worldwide to have gained expertise in the art of Chinese pole acrobatics.
+From 1999-2015 she has taught in depth dance residencies at UC Berkeley, USF, Sonoma State, Arizona State an Ohio State Universities.

 AWARDS AND HONORS